Health and Wellness Management (HWM)

 HWM 790 | Health and Wellness Management Capstone | 3 cr

-This course provides a cohesive experience designed to synthesize and apply information from the MS HWM curricula.
-Students complete an individual capstone experience (internship/special project) that demonstrates through understanding of the knowledge, skills and disposition necessary to be a successful health and wellness manager.
+Provides opportunity to complete an individual capstone experience (internship/special project) that demonstrates through understanding of the knowledge, skills and disposition necessary to be a successful health and wellness manager.